 Happiness lives beyond Materialism

-The Happiness Report reveals an important truth, as stated by University of British Columbia economist, John Helliwell: “It’s the human things that matter.
-If the riches make it harder to have frequent and trustworthy relationship between people, what is it worth?”
+The Happiness Report reveals an important truth, as stated by the University of British Columbia economist, John Helliwell: “It’s the human things that matter.
+If the riches make it harder to have a frequent and trustworthy relationship between people, what is it worth?”
 Helliwell shares a now-familiar refrain: “the material can stand in the way of the human.”

 From an article in the Guardian: Meik Wiking of the Happiness Research Institute in Denmark, seemed amazed that Finland is the top scorer: